mikefarah/yq/README.md

 # yaml
 yaml is portable command line tool written in go

-Allows you to read (and soon update) yaml files given a yaml path.
+Allows you to read and update yaml files from bash (or whatever).
 All in a lovely dependency free binary!

 [Download latest release](https://github.com/mikefarah/yaml/releases/latest)